GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Discussion

 \section{Discussion}

-\textbf{Prompt Engineering vs. Intrinsic Security Awareness.} Prompt engineering is an effective tool for guiding model behavior, but it places the burden of security awareness on the user.
-In real-world workflows, developers often issue brief or informal prompts, especially during rapid prototyping, where security considerations may not be top-of-mind.
-In such settings, security outcomes depend heavily on user discipline and prompt consistency.

-\ourname addresses a different layer of the problem by modifying the model’s internal behavior rather than its external interface.
-By reinforcing security-relevant reasoning inside the model, secure coding practices become more likely to emerge even in the absence of explicit prompting.
-This intrinsic security awareness complements prompt-based techniques: prompt engineering can further refine behavior when applied, but \ourname ensures a more secure default when it is not.

 \textbf{Reliability of Automated Judge Models.} Evaluating the security of machine-generated code at scale is inherently challenging because many security properties depend on semantic intent, implicit assumptions, and missing context rather than explicit syntactic patterns.
-In our setting, generated code is often short, abstracted from a larger program, or lacks sufficient surrounding context (e.g., data-flow origins, call sites, or invariants), which limits the reliability of conventional static and dynamic analysis tools.
-To enable systematic and reproducible comparison across models and fine-tuning strategies, we therefore rely on an automated judge model trained to assess security-relevant properties directly from source code.
+In our setting, generated code is often short, abstracted from a larger program, or lacks sufficient surrounding context (e.g., data-flow origins, call sites, or invariants).
+Conventional static and dynamic analysis tools are poorly suited to this evaluation setting.
+Static analyzers typically require project-level context and produce unreliable results on partial or abstract code snippets, while dynamic analysis depends on executable programs and concrete inputs that are impractical to construct at scale.

-The judge model is best understood as a consistent measurement instrument rather than an absolute oracle.
-It is trained independently from all generation models and applied uniformly across all experimental conditions, ensuring that relative comparisons reflect genuine differences in generation behavior.
-While individual predictions may be noisy, the stability of trends across models, languages, and ablation settings indicates that the evaluation captures meaningful changes in security-aware code generation.